 It is expected that all students, teachers, and parents will use wholesome language when addressing one another.
-Cursing or taking the Lord's name in vain is not acceptable.
+Cursing or taking the Lord's name in vain is not acceptable whether in school, on a bus, or away from the school.